 From 2013- 2015, Nahar worked as a Graduate Writing Consultant at the OU writing Center of University of Oklahoma to help develop college students’ writing skills and knowledge in writing process, provided graduate students assistance in the revision process of academic papers-theses, dissertations, prospectus etc., provided online feedback on the academic papers submitted by undergraduate and graduate students along with administrator and faculty.
-While consulting at the writing center, she also taught First-year Composition(FYC), that is designed for the undergraduates to hone their skills in understanding the process of academic writing and research in the university’s Department of English.Her work has been published in English journal, in the books titled The changing world language map, and Gateway to College Learning.
+While consulting at the writing center, she also taught First-year Composition(FYC), designed for the undergraduates to develop and hone their skills in understanding the process of academic writing and research in the university’s Department of English.Her work has been published in English journal, in the books titled The changing world language map, and Gateway to College Learning.